 There are so many delights that pair perfectly with a hot, sunny day, but for pancreatic cancer patients, getting too much of a good thing can be dangerous.
-Sunburn and elevated skin cancer risk are potential threats, as are heat stroke, sun poisoning and dehydration.
+Sunburn is a potential threat, as are heat stroke, and dehydration.

 MYTH: The only way I can get Vitamin D is by spending time in the sun.

 FACT: While it’s true that your body produces Vitamin D when the sun hits your skin, you can also get the essential vitamin by taking Vitamin D supplements or a multivitamin, or by eating foods that contain it (both naturally and fortified):

 - Dairy products like milk, cheese or yogurt